gem/oq-engine/doc/installing/development-windows.md

 ## Prerequisites

-Knowledge of [Python](https://www.python.org/) (and its virtual environments), [git](https://git-scm.com/) and [software development](https://xkcd.com/844/) are required.
+Knowledge of [Python](https://www.python.org/) (and its [virtual environments](https://docs.python.org/3.6/tutorial/venv.html)), [git](https://git-scm.com/) and [software development](https://xkcd.com/844/) are required.
 The OpenQuake Python distribution for Windows is also required.
-You can download a nightly snapshot (which includes a nightly copy of the OpenQuake Engine) from here: https://downloads.openquake.org/pkgs/windows/oq-engine/nightly/.
+You can download a nightly snapshot from here: https://downloads.openquake.org/pkgs/windows/oq-engine/nightly/.

 ## Extract the content of the downloaded zip

-Content of the downloaded zip file (which has a name like `OpenQuake_Engine_3.4.0_1902201725.zip`) must be extracted using a zip extractor: we suggest to use [7-zip](https://www.7-zip.org/).
+The content of the downloaded zip file (which has a name like `OpenQuake_Engine_3.4.0_1902201725.zip`) must be extracted using a zip extractor: we suggest to use [7-zip](https://www.7-zip.org/).
 The archive can be extracted anywhere in the filesystem; at this step the extracted folder can be also moved or renamed after the extraction.

-**PLEASE NOTE: Following commands must be executed from the `oq-console.bat` console available into the root folder.**
+**PLEASE NOTE: The following commands must be executed from the `oq-console.bat` console available into the root folder.**

-## Uninstall the OpenQuake Engine nightly code

 The extracted OpenQuake Engine distribution contains a 'nightly' copy of the OpenQuake Engine code.
-It must be uninstalled first to be able to convert the setup into a development installation.
+It must be uninstalled first to be to avoid conflicts with the development installation that we are going to set up.
 To uninstall the 'nighlty' copy of the OpenQuake Engine use `pip`.

 ```cmd